 In a perfect world, we’d always be able to prevent shin splints.
 Here are some of the things runners can do to make them less likely”

 Let’s take a look at this video about the best ways to prevent shin splints for runners:

 Despite our best efforts, shin splints are still going to happen sometimes.
 If you start treating them early on, chances are you’ll avoid more pain down the road.
-Here are some of the best strategies from getting rid of them and keeping your training on track:
+Here are some of the best strategies for how to fix shin splints for good:

 Here’s a great video to check out on how to foster excellent calf health:

 Now, let’s hear from our own Coach Nate on how to fix shin splints–and his personal experience:

 Ready to put shin pain behind you for good?
 Start a regimented training program!
 We’ll show you why your shins hurt after running and give you more tips for preventing shin splints—all on a day-by-day, week-by-week basis.